-If an instructor deems a student as being unable to perform satisfactorily in the clinical area, i.e. the student is not prepared to carry out his/her assignment responsibilities for the day or arrives late, it is faculty responsibility to dismiss that student from the clinical area.
+If an instructor deems a student as being unable to perform satisfactorily in the clinical area, i.e. the student is not prepared to carry out assignment responsibilities for the day or arrives late, it is faculty responsibility to dismiss that student from the clinical area.
 This dismissal will constitute a clinical absence.
 Satisfactory performance is defined by the behaviors identified by the course clinical evaluation tool.
-The instructor must notify the Program Coordinator and the Clinical Coordinator of the incident immediately.
-Written documentation of the situation surrounding dismissal must be given to the student and the Program Coordinator within two school days following the incident.
+The instructor will notify the Program Coordinator and the Clinical Coordinator of the incident immediately.
 The nursing team will discuss the incident within one week and decide if the incident constitutes grounds for clinical warning or failure.